ArchipelagoMW/Archipelago/worlds/mm2/docs/en_Mega Man 2.md

 Half of the energy that would be gained is lost upon transfer to the EnergyLink.

 Energy from the EnergyLink storage can be converted into health, weapon energy, and lives at different conversion rates.
-You can find out how much of each type you can pull using `/pool` in the client.
+You can find out how much of each type you can pull using the `/pool` command in the client.
 Additionally, you can have it automatically pull from the EnergyLink storage to keep Mega Man healed using the `/autoheal` command in the client.
 Finally, you can use the `/request` command to request a certain type of energy from the storage.